nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 #### Retrieving List of Expired/Run Out Medicine in the inventory

 To retrieve list of expired medicine or depleted medicine in your inventory, you can simply call the `update medicines` command.
-This command requires no additional parameter. **{DO NOTE THAT THIS LIST WILL BE CLEARED AND THE INFORMATION WITHIN WILL BE DESTROYED UPON EXIT OF THE APP}**
+This command requires no additional parameter.
+> :warning: DO NOTE THAT THIS LIST WILL BE CLEARED AND THE INFORMATION WITHIN WILL BE DESTROYED UPON EXIT OF THE APP

 Format: `update medicines`